nakel-ola/dashify/README.md

 ## About

-This full-stack project offers seamless navigation through database intricacies, embracing flexibility.
+This full-stack project offers seamless navigation through database, embracing flexibility.
 With an intuitive interface, it ensures efficient data administration and a solid foundation for applications.
 This repository contains the code for a web app (NextJs), and server app (Node.js with NestJS).

 ## Web